Richard Dreyfuss

 Postcards from the Edge (1990), What About Bob?
-(1991), The American President (1995), and W. (2008).
+(1991), The American President (1995), Poseidon (2006), W. (2008), Piranha 3D (2010), and Red (2010).

 On television, Dreyfuss starred as the title character on the CBS drama series The Education of Max Bickford (2001–2002), for which he was nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor.
 He also portrayed Fagin in the 1997 Disney adaptation of Oliver Twist, Meyer Lansky in HBO's Lansky (1999), Alexander Haig in Showtime's The Day Reagan Was Shot (2001), and Bernie Madoff in the ABC miniseries Madoff (2016).

 Early life and education

-Dreyfuss was born on October 29, 1947, in Brooklyn, New York City, the second and younger son of Norman Dreyfuss, an attorney, restaurateur and plastics company owner originally from a "violent gang culture in Brooklyn", and Geraldine (nee Robbins), a peace activist.
+Dreyfuss was born on October 29, 1947, in Brooklyn, New York City, the second son of Norman Dreyfuss, an attorney, restaurateur and plastics company owner originally from a "violent gang culture in Brooklyn", and Geraldine (nee Robbins), a peace activist.
 He is the second of three children.
 He had an older brother, Lorin, who was an actor, film producer and screenwriter, and a younger sister, Cathy.
 His father Norman suffered from the debilitating physical effects of a mortar explosion at the Battle of the Bulge in World War II, requiring the use of crutches, canes, and special footwear provided by the Army for the rest of his life.
 He left the family when his son was 21 years old, and remarried more than once; he and his son were not on speaking terms at the time of his death.

-Dreyfuss was raised in the Bayside area of Queens.
-His family is Jewish, descended from immigrants from Russia and Poland; the Dreyfuss family was from Rzeszow.
+Dreyfuss was raised in the Bayside area of Queens from 1950 until the age of eight.
+His family is Jewish, descended from immigrants from Russia and Poland; the Dreyfuss family was from Rzeszów.
 He has commented that he "grew up thinking that Alfred Dreyfus and [he] are from the same family" and that his great-grandaunt was Hesya Helfman, one of the assassins of Tsar Alexander II of Russia and the only one to escape execution for the deed.
-His father disliked New York, and moved the family first to Europe, and later to Los Angeles when Dreyfuss was nine.
+His father disliked New York, and briefly moved the family first to Europe in February 1956, and then with funds running low, returned home and relocated to Los Angeles the same year when Dreyfuss was nine.
 Dreyfuss attended Beverly Hills High School.